Adjudication of employment rights disputes and complaints

 If you are unhappy with the adjudicator’s decision, you can appeal to the Labour Court within 42 days.
 If you do not appeal the decision within 42 days, it becomes legally binding and can be enforced through the District Court.

-You can read about making an appeal on the Workplace Relations Commission (WRC) website.
-You can also contact the WRC’s Information and Customer Services - see 'Where to apply' below.
+You can read about making an appeal on the WRC website.
+You can also contact the WRC’s Information and Customer Services - see 'More information about complaints to the WRC’ below.

 How is the adjudicator's decision enforced?